RaphaelEustaquio/Agile-Development-Project/README.md

 Please follow these steps to set up and run the HabitForge app successfully.

-## Explanation of our app's directory structure:
+## Explanation of the App's Directory Structure:
 1. Controller:
 The `controller` directory contains files responsible for handling the logic and operations of specific features or entities in the application.
 These files act as intermediaries between incoming requests and the underlying data or business logic.
 Each file within the `controller` directory focuses on a specific feature or entity and contains functions that handle various operations related to that feature.